Close

 Calder Meis

-(Yepikhodov) is truly honored to join the company of his favorite show, Fiddler on the Roof.
-As a member of the CWRU/CPH MFA Acting program, he has appeared as Yepikhodov in The Cherry Orchard, John Dodge in Middletown, and Bernard in Season's Greetings.
-On the CPH mainstage, he has more(Yepikhodov) is truly honored to join the company of his favorite show, Fiddler on the Roof.
-As a member of the CWRU/CPH MFA Acting program, he has appeared as Yepikhodov in The Cherry Orchard, John Dodge in Middletown, and Bernard in Season's Greetings.
-On the CPH mainstage, he has been in the companies of Pride & Prejudice (Ensemble, Fight Captain, u/s Miss Bingley/Mr. Wickham/Mr. Collins), and A Christmas Story (u/s the Old Man).
-BFA, Baylor University.
-To life! .???? ??'?
+(Yepikhodov) is a member of the CWRU/CPH MFA Acting program and has appeared as Yepikhodov in The Cherry Orchard, John Dodge in Middletown, and Bernard in Season's Greetings.
+At CPH, you may have seen him in the companies of Fiddler on the Roof (Mordcha) and Pride & Prejudice.
+For more(Yepikhodov) is a member of the CWRU/CPH MFA Acting program and has appeared as Yepikhodov in The Cherry Orchard, John Dodge in Middletown, and Bernard in Season's Greetings.
+At CPH, you may have seen him in the companies of Fiddler on the Roof (Mordcha) and Pride & Prejudice.
+For Payton, always.

 Brianna Miller